nicocodiaz/w5-discuss-questions-jordannholmes/README_Week6.md

 	 x <- map_fetch(taxonKey = key)
 	 plot(x, axes = TRUE, box = TRUE)

-RStudio Potential Functions and their Function:
+RStudio Potential Commands and their Function/Output:

-Tr8 Package: A tool for dowloading functional traits, data for plant species
+Tr8 Package: A tool for dowloading functional traits, data for plant species.

 	install.packages("TR8")   ---   How to install a package into RStudio install_github("roponsci/TR8")  ---  Installs GitHub for pushing analysis